EsraaShurafat/class-1-react-app/README.md

-# Lab: Class 02
+# Lab: Class 03

 ## Number and name of feature:
 1. Display images.
 2. Allow users to vote for their favorite beast.
 3. Bootstrap.
+4. Display a Modal.

 ### Estimate of time needed to complete: 4 hours.